akowalz/sentry-example-app/sentry-training/slides.md

 }
 ```

-Where are our logs now??
+_Where are your logs now?_

+---

+# Not all bugs are exceptions, but most uncaught exceptions are bugs

 ---